SEND Support – How Can We Help

 Provision of Special Needs Teachers, Tutors and Teaching Assistants

 We hand-pick the best professionals to deliver support programmes.
 Our special needs teaching assistants work with individual or groups of children.
 Our special needs teachers and tutors plan and deliver individualised teaching programmes.
-We provide ongoing support, through regular contact and reviews, to both the school and staff once the placement has been made.
+We provide ongoing support, to both the school and staff through regular contact and reviews once the placement has been made.
+Read a case study >

 Assessments of individual children

-This is often a short-term education offering to support the child/young person into a longer term educational setting.
+This is often a short-term provision which offers support to the child/young person whilst a longer term educational setting is found.
 One of our strengths is reengaging young people who have become disaffected from education.
 During this process we work to ensure the child is progressing educationally, and we endeavour to support the child to develop emotional resilience in order to move forward into the next stage.
+Read a case study >

 Staff mentoring and coaching